 Daily quality control checks (including the running of blanks and standards) are used to control and assure laboratory accuracy.
-See Cain and Parham (2022; Appendix 15) for details on the frequency of running blanks and standards and for additional procedures for laboratory quality assurance and control.
+See Cain and Parham (2023; Appendix 15) for details on the frequency of running blanks and standards and for additional procedures for laboratory quality assurance and control.

-Accuracy of laboratory results is also assessed through DNR's participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), a split sampling program in which the coordinated split samples are analyzed by five laboratories involved in Chesapeake Bay monitoring.
+Accuracy of laboratory results is also assessed through laboratory participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), the Blind Audit Program and the United States Geological Survey (USGS) Standard Reference Sample Program.
+More information on these programs can be found on the CBP webpage Quality Assurance/Split Sample and Blind Audit Programs.
+This interlaboratory testing program involves the distribution of identical surface water samples to participating state, federal and academic monitoring agencies.
 CSSP was established in June 1989 to establish a measure of comparability between sampling and analytical operations for water quality monitoring throughout the Chesapeake Bay and its tributaries.
-DNR follows the protocols in the Chesapeake Bay Coordinated Split Sample Program Implementation Guidelines (EPA 1991) and its revisions.
-Split samples are collected quarterly.
+Samples are processed according to standard protocols and the results are evaluated quarterly to ensure comparable data is being produced.
+The protocols are available in the Chesapeake Bay Coordinated Split Sample Program Implementation Guidelines Rev. 4 (EPA 2010) and its revisions.

 Results are analyzed by appropriate statistical methods to determine if results differ significantly among labs.
 When a difference occurs, discussion begins regarding techniques and potential methods changes to resolve discrepancies through the Data Integrity Workgroup (DIWG - a Chesapeake Bay Program workgroup, formerly AMQAW - Analytical Methods and Quality Assurance Workgroup).